THIS BLOG WAS UPDATED ON 02/02/21

 If you have to map As-Is / To-Be or both then you’ll need to consider the right tool for the task.
 There are lots of process mapping tools and methodologies available.
 However, one of the overriding concerns for any team embarking on As-Is discovery work is the amount of time it takes.

-In addition to the visual flow of the process, Skore supports various types of analysis that will help you quickly understand a process.
-Data such as roles, durations, costs, risks, requirements and many more can be captured against the process and generate instant insights.
-This not only makes As-Is capture much quicker but also helps rapidly identify opportunities for your To-Be design.
+Data such as roles, durations, costs, risks, requirements and many more can be captured against the process and generate rapid insights.
+This not only makes As-Is capture much quicker but also quickly identify opportunities for your To-Be design.
 Skore takes the pain out of mapping a process and allows you to start benefiting from your process mapping from the start.

 Conclusion – As-Is vs To-Be